fcapovilla/caporss/README.md

 This procedure will run CapoRSS in development mode using an SQLite database

 1. Install Ruby 1.9.3
-2. Install the "bundler" Ruby gem using this command : "gem install bundler"
+2. Install the "bundler" Ruby gem using this command:

+	gem install bundler

-3. Run "bundle install --without=production" in the application's root directory.
-Note that some dependencies are native extensions and will need a compiler and development packages.
+3. Run a "bundle install" in the application's root directory.
+Note that some dependencies are native extensions and will need a compiler and development packages:

+	bundle install --without=production

-4. Start CapoRSS using this command : "ruby app.rb"
+4. Start CapoRSS using this command:

+	ruby app.rb

 5. Open a web browser and go to "http://localhost:4567"
 6. The default username/password is "admin"/"admin"